Home | Site Map

 I enjoy the quiet of the country and my preference for hobbies springs from that attraction.
 Astronomy has not only been a particular focus of study culminating with this book, it's best done far from city lights and Chicago has a lot of them.
 My other interest, hang gliding, dates from 1977 and is also best done in places far from the city.

-What started out as simply "what can I see" with my new (very old) 6-inch reflector lead to a quest to find every object of magnitude 10 or brighter.
+What started out as simply "what can I see" with my new (very old and rescued) 6-inch reflector lead to a quest to find every object of magnitude 10 or brighter.
 The mag-10 limit was originally set as it's the practical limit of the 6" scope in average skies.
-This turned out to be a fair limiting number as more and more objects were uncovered.
-The search itself involved dozens of libraries, 100's of books, magazines and literally thousands of websites.
-Each time new data was collected, the humble list began to increase, eventually growing beyond my wildest dreams.
+This turned out to be a fair limiting factor as more and more objects were uncovered.
+The search itself involved dozens of libraries, 100's of books and magazines, and literally thousands of websites.
+Each time new data was collected, the humble list increased, eventually growing beyond my wildest dreams, from 260 total objects in the first edition to now an eye-filling 750.
 That basic first list took on a life of its own and, of course, became the book presented here.

 The photography used in the book since the first edition was graciously provided by Naoyuki Kurita of Tokyo, Japan.
 His website is a terrific resource for everyone.